____________________________________________________________________________

 The simple tics can include:

--eye blinking
+-eye blinking -facial contortions

 -shoulder shrugging and